-"Damnit."
-He muttered to himself.
-Hans shivered as he sunk to his knees.
+"Dammit."
+He muttered to himself, shivering as he sunk to his knees.
 He felt his wet clothes start to freeze to his skin and knew he was running out of time, but his instinctive move had made him seem suspicious, and he didn't know those men.
 They could be working for Elsa for all he knew.
 He couldn't just go back out there.

 He sat there for a few moments, planning his next move and shivering, before a hushed voice broke the silence.

-"Hey, is this you?" one of the men, short and skinny held up a poster.
+"Hey, is this you?" one of the men, short and skinny stood at the entrance of the ally and held up a poster.
 A wanted poster, which to Hans' great disdain, had a drawing of him plastered across the front.

 "Hans, right?"
 The man continued, but all Hans could do was stare.
 'Of course Elsa would do this,' he thought bitterly, 'She couldn't just let me go.
 She's probably too worried about her precious trade agreement with my brothers.'
 At least the reward was small, no where near as high as it could be for someone who tried to kill the queen and her sister.
-But still, 100 coins was a lot for some and there were many men who would do more then capture a criminal for that sum.
-Hans was suddenly wary of the men in front of him.
+But still, a hundred gold coins was a lot for some and there were many men who would do more then capture a criminal for that sum.
+Hans was suddenly painfully aware of the men in front of him.
 He could take on one of them, but not both.

 The short man nudged his taller friend and chuckled, "I was right it is him!
 Aw man we hit the jackpot on this one!"